DIYgod/RSSHub/docs/en/anime.md

 ## My 3D Hentai Videos(oreno3d)

-::: tip Tip
+::: tip Tips:

 You can use some RSS parsing libraries (like`feedpraser`in `Python` ) to receive the video update messages and download them automatically

 :::